bowman2001/perplexdoc/content/blog/accessibility-of-fluid-typography/index.md

 Just give it a try with {%Ctrl} + {%+} and {%Ctrl} + {%-} or the zoom setting of your desktop browser.
 You may have to take a few zoom steps, before the layout changes.
 {.p-big}

-Fluid fonts are not suitable for every screen width.
+Fluid sizes and especially fluid fonts are not suitable for every screen width.
 For various reasons, we shouldn’t deviate too much from the default browser font size on mobile devices.
 Responsive fluid design is most beneficial on larger screens --- tablet sizes and up.
-Breakpoints depending on the ‘em’-unit allow fitting our fluid text precisely into the variants of our responsive layout.
-On large desktop screens, we need to stop the fluid growth again, because their height is usually more restricted than their width.
+Breakpoints depending on the ‘em’-unit allow fitting our fluid text precisely into the changing fluid variants of our responsive layout.
+On large desktop screens, we need to stop the fluidity again, because their height is usually more restricted than their width and the fonts shouldn’t get too large.

-This theme does not only use fluid sizes for fonts.
-All elements rely on the same fluid base font size.
-If necessary, images get reloaded in a higher resolution, too.
+It may seem complicated, to fit images into a fluid responsive design.
+But it’s not that much.
+This theme lets browsers load images always in the most appropriate resolution and in case the zoom factor grows, they are reloaded in a higher resolution, too.